 - Add the second large egg and mix until combined.

-- Combine 2 1/4 cups flour, 1 teaspoon of salt, and 1 teaspoon of baking powder in a separate bowl.
+- Combine 2 ¼ cups flour, 1 teaspoon of salt, and 1 teaspoon of baking soda in a separate bowl.
 Stir.

 - Add the dry ingredients to the mixing bowl methodically.
 I add the dry ingredients in four equal-ish additions.
 After each addition, mix until just combined with a hand mixer.
 Repeat until the dry ingredients are completely mixed in.

-- Add 1 cup white chocolate chips, 1 cup crushed walnuts, and 1/2 cup dried cranberries to the mixing bowl, and mix by hand with a spoon until just combined.
+- Add 1 cup white chocolate chips, 1 cup crushed walnuts (optional), and ½ cup dried cranberries to the mixing bowl, and mix by hand with a spoon until just combined.

 - Cover with plastic wrap, pushing the plastic wrap down tightly to the cookie batter to keep the air out.